 Opening and closing date

-Entries must be received by the Science and Technology Facilities Council (STFC) by the closing date of 1700 on Friday 13 December 2013.
+Entries must be received by the Science and Technology Facilities Council (STFC) by the closing date of 1700 British Standard Time on Friday 12 December 2014.

 Method of entry